Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Temperature

-Cook our famous 3 Ingredient Christmas Cake on 160 degrees celsius fan-forced (320 degrees fahrenheit).
-If using a conventional oven (not fan forced) increase the temperature to 175 degrees celsius (350 degrees fahrenheit).
+Cook our famous 3-Ingredient Christmas Cake at 160 degrees Celsius fan-forced (320 degrees Fahrenheit).
+If using a conventional oven (not fan-forced), increase the temperature to 175 degrees Celsius (350 degrees Fahrenheit).

 Time

 We recommend cooking this cake for approximately 1 hour.
-However, as all ovens are different you might need to increase the cooking time by up to 30 minutes or even longer.
+However, as ovens vary, you might need to increase the cooking time by up to 30 minutes or even longer.

 Testing If The Cake Is Cooked

-The cake is cooked if the middle is firm to the touch and a skewer inserted into the middle comes out with a few moist crumbs on it.
+The cake is cooked if the middle is firm to the touch, and a skewer inserted into the middle comes out with a few moist crumbs.

 What To Do If The Cake Is Browning Too Much

-If you find your cake is browning too quickly, simply place a sheet of foil loosely over the top of the cake and continue baking.
+If your cake browns too quickly, simply place a sheet of foil loosely over the top and continue baking.

 Yes - many of our readers have successfully made this using gluten-free self-raising flour.